Who is this article for?

 Automatically mount the drive upon login

 If you have a NAS drive that you wish to back up or use as a backup destination, set it to automatically mount each time you sign in to the computer.

 - Open System Preferences.

 - Select Users and Groups.

-Older versions of OS X may list this as Accounts.
+Older versions of Mac operating systems may list this as Accounts.

 - Select Login Items.